ubclaunchpad/LP-website/resources/languages.md

   * [Concurrency](https://golang.org/doc/effective_go.html?#concurrency)
   * [Examples](https://gobyexample.com/) - lots of great short snippets here!

+## JavaScript

+* Check out some of the [projects at Launch Pad](https://github.com/ubclaunchpad?language=javascript) that use JavaScript!

+## TypeScript

+* Check out some of the [projects at Launch Pad](https://github.com/search?q=topic%3Atypescript+org%3Aubclaunchpad&type=Repositories) that use TypeScript!

 ## Shell Scripting

 * [ShellCheck](https://www.shellcheck.net) is a bash shell script linter